josen00000/Guildhall/Thesis/Readme.txt

 		Patrol: No player/Enemy close enough, randomly find movable goal pos and move.
 		Shoot:	player/enemy is close enough, stable and shoot towards target with cooldown.
 What's new this milestone:
-	Have split screen and multiple camera rendering!
+	Have voronoi split screen for two player. press p to create the player.
-	In game, press F6 to change to axis aligned split screen mode and press p to create the player.
+	Make sure there are two player in map. press F6 to change to voronoi split screen mode.
 U can see split-screen effects.